xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ```

 This will return the snippets of which the semantic representation is closest to the
-semantic representation of the second snippet of the given document.
+semantic representation of snippet with the `sub_id: 2` of the given document.

 ```{note}
 Currently, the whole document used for the search is excluded from the search results, so, the result will not contain snippets from the same document.